sonofvanu/QueryPgm/README.md

-#Hi this is a experimental piece
+**#Hi this is a experimental piece

+##Operation a sql query in backend

+*This is operational workout of what happens when a sql query is provided

+>Usage of only Core Java